moiseevigor/moiseevigor.github.io/_posts/2022-12-18-one-pager-training-resnet-on-imagenet.markdown

 import torchvision.transforms as transforms
 ```

-`torch` is the core PyTorch module that provides tensors and basic mathematical operations. torchvision is a PyTorch package that provides utilities for loading and preprocessing image data. `transforms` is a submodule of `torchvision` that provides functions for performing image preprocessing.
+- `torch` provides tensors and basic mathematical operations
+- `torchvision` provides utilities for loading and preprocessing image data
+- `torchvision.transforms` is a submodule of `torchvision` that provides functions for performing image preprocessing

 ### Set the device to use for training: